MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-scripting.md

 This topic describes how to use Debugger Data Model C++ Debugger Data Model C++ scripting to support automation with the debugger engine using scripting.

-This is one topic on a series about the C++ Debugger Data Model
+This topic is part of a series which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.

 [Debugger Data Model C++ Interfaces Overview](data-model-cpp-interfaces-overview.md)